-The friend or family member lending the money (the lender) can earn a higher rate of return as compared to what typical savings accounts are offering, while the borrower can secure an mortgage rate below market prices.
+The friend or family member lending the money (the lender) can earn a higher rate of return as compared to what typical savings accounts are offering, while the borrower can secure a mortgage rate below typical market prices.

 They also have a unique reverse mortgage product called Family Advantage which acts as a secured line of credit (similar to a home equity line of credit) funded by a relative or friend, which comes with no age requirement traditionally found on such loans.

-“Intra-family mortgages” may also open doors for those who weren’t able to qualify for loans through conventional methods, especially now as underwriting guidelines continue to stiffen.
+“Intra-family mortgages” may also open doors for those who weren’t able to qualify for loans through conventional methods, especially now as underwriting guidelines continue to tighten up.

 Along with the perceived savings on rate and flexibility on loan programs, the company says closing costs will be much lower than those found at standard banks and lenders nationwide.

-Although it isn’t quite mainstream, Branson and his millions will likely spring the company into the spotlight when the timing is right.
+Although it isn’t quite mainstream yet, Branson and his billions will likely spring the company into the spotlight when the timing is right.